kusumotoa/wiki-work/Advanced-Usage.md

 #### Customization

-For advanced user, since `SDAnimatedImage` also contains a protocol, which allow you to customize your own animated image class.
+For advanced user, since `SDAnimatedImage` also represents a protocol, which allow you to customize your own animated image class.
 You can specify `SDWebImageContextAnimatedImageClass` for your custom implementation class to load.

+For example, the [SDWebImageFLPlugin](https://github.com/SDWebImage/SDWebImageFLPlugin) use this to support [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) for user migrated from 4.x.

-For example, here is a plugin for YYImage, which you can directly load `YYImage` with `YYAnimatedImageView` using SDWebImage's loading & caching system, see [SDWebImageYYPlugin](https://github.com/SDWebImage/SDWebImageYYPlugin) for detailed information.
+Here is also a plugin for YYImage, which you can directly load `YYImage` with `YYAnimatedImageView` using SDWebImage's loading & caching system, see [SDWebImageYYPlugin](https://github.com/SDWebImage/SDWebImageYYPlugin) for detailed information.

 ### Image Transformer (5.0)